We have a page of key information to help refugees from Ukraine access health and care services in the UK.

 Health trainers offer a friendly and professional free service to anyone over 16 living in Northumberland and North Tyneside.
 They can help you stay healthy by offering advice and information on eating a balanced diet, getting more exercise, giving up smoking and controlling alcohol intake.
 Find out more.

 High blood pressure is sometimes called the silent killer, as it often has no symptoms but can significantly increase your risk of heart disease, stroke and dementia.
-Use this tool to find out how much you know.
+Find out more at the NHS website.